-

 Flexibility is reviewed.

-Trees should sway slightly in the wind.
+Trees should move slightly in wind.

 Soil firmness is checked.